 Anger serves as a notification to others and ourselves that harm, real or perceived, has occurred or is about to happen.
 Anger lets us know that something is wrong.

 If someone sticks a loaded gun in our face or takes a wild swing at us with a sharp knife, we recognize this as a real and obvious danger.
 If we walk in a dark alley, the person approaching us might be a mugger, a policeman, or something else entirely.
 We may perceive a danger that does not exist.

 Anger is a warning system.
 It alerts us that something is not right with ourselves or someone else.
 Our touchiness, or someone else’s, toward an individual or circumstance can reveal wounds or painful emotions that we are unwilling to address.
 When we are angry, there are often other emotions under the surface.
-Some have suggested that Anger is like an iceberg.
-Other less obvious emotions are below the surface.
+Some have suggested that Anger is like an iceberg, where other less obvious emotions are below the surface.

 What is the purpose of Anger?
 It invites us to respond.

 Anger prompts us to respond.

 Anger prompts us to respond to the real or perceived harm to ourselves or others.
 How do people respond to a warning system?

 Most of us have experienced a fire-alarm at work or school.
 At my previous job, alarms would sound for drills and occasionally a real threat.
 Some people would assume it was a fire drill and never move.
 Some people never heard the alarm, even though everyone else did.
 Others recognized the danger was real but postponed responding until it was an absolute necessity.
 They know it is risky to delay, but they did it anyway.

 How do you respond to your anger warning system?
 Here are five typical responses to my anger warning system.
 Do you recognize any of these in your own responses?